+Deep, bright and full of flavour.
 Thanks to Ramen, noodle soups finally are sexy again.
-Even though most Ramen have a solid common base, there is so many variations in flavour.
+Even though most Ramen have a solid common base, there is so much variation in flavour.
 You can have it spicy, creamy, sweet or sour.
-This particular recipe tries to cover a bit of everything.
-If you for example don’t like spicy, leave out the hot sauce.
+This ramen with fried mushrooms and blackened garlic tries to cover a bit of everything.
+If for example you don’t like spicy, leave out the hot sauce.
 If you want it less sweet, don’t add the syrup.
 Instead of having a base you can build upon, this recipe offers a complete wholesome flavour, which you can reduce to change in different directions.
 Same same but different.

 Feelgood Ramen with fried mushrooms and blackened garlic